Barnwell: The 233 players who could win NFL MVP in 2019

 Group VI: Workhorse running backs

 Fifteen running backs have won the AP's MVP award, dwarfing the three won by non-quarterbacks at other positions.
 It's obviously more difficult for a back to win it in a modern era in which teams happily rotate their backs and throw the ball more frequently than ever before, but Adrian Peterson's 2012 season reminded us that it's possible.
 His 2,097 rushing yards came within eight yards of Eric Dickerson's single-season record, and his season culminated with the Vikings star almost literally carrying his team to the playoffs.
-It also came about one year after Peterson tore his ACL in December of 2011.
+It also came about one year after Peterson tore his ACL in December 2011.

 If a 2019 back sets the rushing record on a playoff-bound team, he's going to engender serious consideration.
-Maybe the path is slightly different; voters typically haven't rewarded backs for their receiving production, but what if someone like Le'Veon Bell or Todd Gurley becomes the first back to hit 1,500 rushing yards and 1,500 receiving yards in the same campaign?
+Maybe the path is slightly different; voters typically haven't rewarded backs for their receiving production, but what if someone like Le'Veon Bell or Todd Gurley II becomes the first back to hit 1,500 rushing yards and 1,500 receiving yards in the same campaign?
 Any back with a plausible path toward 300 carries or with a key role on a dominant offense has to be in the running:

-Candidates (20): Saquon Barkley, Le'Veon Bell, James Conner, Dalvin Cook, Kenyan Drake, Ezekiel Elliott, Leonard Fournette, Devonta Freeman, Melvin Gordon, Todd Gurley, Mark Ingram, Josh Jacobs, Kerryon Johnson, David Johnson, Aaron Jones, Alvin Kamara, Christian McCaffrey, LeSean McCoy, Joe Mixon, Damien Williams
+Candidates (20): Saquon Barkley, Le'Veon Bell, James Conner, Dalvin Cook, Kenyan Drake, Ezekiel Elliott, Leonard Fournette, Devonta Freeman, Melvin Gordon, Todd Gurley II, Mark Ingram, Josh Jacobs, Kerryon Johnson, David Johnson, Aaron Jones, Alvin Kamara, Christian McCaffrey, LeSean McCoy, Joe Mixon, Damien Williams

 My favorite from this group: Barkley (60-1).
 The Giants are also one of the most likely teams in the league to improve in 2019, and with Odell Beckham Jr. leaving, Barkley is the most likely candidate to get credit for carrying the team.
 They seem decades away from the playoffs, but we also very well might have said that about the likes of the Bears and Colts a year ago, or the Rams two years ago.
-Barkley should also be running behind one of the league's best run-blocking lines after New York traded for Kevin Zeitler this offseason.
+Barkley also should be running behind one of the league's best run-blocking lines after New York traded for Kevin Zeitler this offseason.

 My least favorite from this group: McCoy (500-1).
 The moves the Bills have made this offseason suggest that McCoy, entering the final year of his extension in Buffalo, isn't going to be the featured back throughout the season.